-3.2.7.
-Development Review Board (DRB) Approval
+Development Review Board (DRB) Approval 3.2.7.
 The DRB shall be responsible for the following:

-- (i) Conducting Sketch Plan reviews weekly; - Reviewing/approving Site Plans for Subdivisions that comply with this Plan, the DPM, and City ordinances; - (iii) Reviewing/approving minor deviations from any dimensional standard in a Site Development Plan for Subdivision per Section 3.2.10 of this Plan;
+- Conducting sketch plat reviews weekly; - Reviewing/acting on Site Development Plans for Subdivisions that comply with this Plan, the DPM, and City ordinances; - Reviewing/acting on minor deviations from any dimensional standard in a Site Development Plan for Subdivision per Section 3.2.10 starting on page 30 of this Plan; - Reviewing/acting on Site Development Plans for Building Permit that involve 4 or more feet of fill; and - Reviewing/acting on Site Development Plans for Building Permit that involve construction within the Impact Area as defined by the NWMEP.
+[See Exhibit 2.1 on page 17.]